 That the Newfoundland Dog possesses a unique instinct and talent for saving lives has been recognized for many years, and the remarkable achievements of this gentle giant have been well documented.
 The breed was developed to work in the water, and the water-rescue test was devised to promote and preserve these rescue skills.
 At present, only Newfoundlands may compete.
 Junior- and advanced-level tests are offered, and the various required exercises include retrieving from shore and from a boat, towing a boat, retrieving underwater

 The Therapy Dog Programme recognizes dogs and owners who volunteer their time to help others.
 Dog and owner work together, sharing their bond and inviting those around them to benefit from the affection and friendship of a dog.
 By visiting schools, hospitals, nursing homes, and other venues, therapy dogs and their owners enrich the lives of individuals and create an enhanced sense of community.
-In order to qualify for CKC certification, your dog must have earned a Canine Good Neighbour Certificate, and received a title through one of CKC’s approved Therapy Dog organizations.
+In order to qualify for CKC certification, your dog must have received a title through one of CKC’s approved Therapy Dog organizations.
 The primary objective of Therapy Dogs is to bring smiles and a sense of well-being to everyone whose lives they touch.

 CKC APPROVED THERAPY DOG ORGANIZATIONS